-This is a 3-year funding program with an opportunity for renewal after the term expires.
+This is a 3-year funding program with an opportunity for renewal after the term expires (see Sections 8.2 and 10.3.3).
 Financial support will be awarded based upon the breadth and nature of the development program proposed.
 While requested funds must be well justified, there is no limit on the amount that may be requested.
 Funding will be milestone driven.